Dutch finance minister backs quantitative easing in newspaper interview

-The ECB is widely expected to announce such a quantitative easing (QE) program next week, in a bid to stave off deflation in the Eurozone, though details of how the program will work are still undecided.
+The ECB is widely expected to announce such a quantitative easing (QE) programme next week, in a bid to stave off deflation in the Eurozone, though details of how the programme will work are still undecided.

 The Dutch government has allied itself with German positions on monetary and fiscal policy throughout Europe’s debt crisis, opposing measures which could be seen as either the ECB monetizing debt or northern European governments’ assuming risk for debt taken on by southern European countries.